Where Can I Live Fire Train With My Gun?

 But, this begs the question then, where do you actually go shoot your firearm to practice with it?
 While “the gun range” is the likely answer, there are a few different options here that can be discussed and broken down further.

-Our number one suggestion isn't the gun range down the road… in fact it is at the bottom of the list.
-Since our students are always asking us for suggestions on where they should go shoot and do their training we thought it was about time to discuss the best places to go and how you can find the best place for you.
+Our number one suggestion isn't the gun range down the road.
+And in fact, it is at the bottom of the list.
+Since our students are always asking us for suggestions on where they should go shoot and do their training we thought it was about time to discuss the best places to go live fire shooting, and how you can find the best place for you.